lloydroc/ebyte-sx1276/README.md

-# EByte E32 SX1276 for the Raspberry Pi
+# EByte E32 SX1276 Software for the Raspberry Pi

 See this [Blog Post](https://lloydrochester.com/post/hardware/e32-sx1276-lora/) for details.